 University of Northampton

 The University of Northampton was the third university in England, after Oxford and Cambridge.
 The university was established by Royal Charter after approval from King Henry III in 1261.
-It holds a Gold Award in the UK Government’s Teaching Excellence Framework – the highest rating possible which places it among the elite of the UK’s higher education institutions.

 The University of Northampton has over 350 undergraduate, postgraduate and professional courses in a range of traditional and cutting-edge subjects.
 It has around 14,000 students, 1,500 staff and is home to two award-winning campuses (Avenue and Park), housing four faculties – Health & Society, Education & Humanities, Business & Law, and Arts, Science & Technology.